annaesvensson/yellow-language/README.md

 # Language 0.8.33

-Extension with languages for a new website.
+Languages for your website.

 <p align="center"><img src="language-screenshot.png?raw=true" alt="Screenshot"></p>

 ## How to make a translation

-Start with the [English language file](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) or one of the [available languages](https://github.com/datenstrom/yellow-extensions#languages).
+Start with the [English language file](https://github.com/annaesvensson/yellow-language/blob/main/translation/english/english.txt) or one of the [available languages](https://github.com/datenstrom/yellow-extensions#languages).
 This will show you which text lines and text fragments are included in a language.
 All language files are stored in your `system/extensions` folder.
 Sometimes they contain text lines in English, which have not been translated.
 That's why it's good to check from time to time that everything looks okay.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow-extensions`.

 ## Installation